zyantific/zydis-rs/README.md

 Rust language bindings for the [Zydis library](https://github.com/zyantific/zydis), a fast and lightweight x86/x86-64 disassembler.

+## Contributing
+Please make sure that all your PRs are based of the [future branch](https://github.com/zyantific/zydis-rs/tree/future), which tracks the changes for the upcoming zydis version 3 and also has some other improvements.
+This ensures that your efforts will not be wasted, in case something similar has already been implemented on that branch.
+Also it would be nice to just make a issue explaining what you want to implement or improve, to get opinions from the maintainers and make sure something equivalent doesn't already exist.

 ## Building
 Please make sure your system meets [all requirements](https://rust-lang-nursery.github.io/rust-bindgen/requirements.html) to be able to use `bindgen`.
 Then, just invoke: